Center for Patient Partnerships

 Global Legal Studies Center

-The Global Legal Studies Center's goal is to support research in international legal studies, organize workshops and conferences, expand connections with scholars and institutions in the U.S. and overseas, deepen links with the International Institute and other international programs on campus, and share expertise.
+The Global Legal Studies Center's goal is to support research in international legal studies, organize workshops and conferences, expand collaborations with scholars and institutions in the U.S. and overseas, deepen links with the International Division and other international programs on campus, and share expertise.
+It coordinates study abroad opportunities for law students and provides administrative support to the campus-wide, inter-disciplinary Human Rights Program.

 Great Lakes Indigenous Law Center